MachineLemonade/docs/docs/cli-getting-started.md

   └── prod.env
 ```

- On start, just specify which file to use (if not `.env`) with the `--env` or `-e` flag.
+ 5. On `astro airflow start`, just specify which file to use (if not `.env`) with the `--env` or `-e` flag.

  ```
  astro airflow start --env dev.env astro airflow start -e prod.env
  ```

-**Note:** Whatever .env you use locally will not be bundled up when you deploy.
-For environment variables needed in production, it is recommended that you add them via the Astro UI.

 ## VII.
-Advanced Dockerfile configuration
+Advanced Dockerfile Configuration

-Beyond pure environment variables, if you have any custom scripts or configuration that you want to bring into the image, you can do so by adding them to your Dockerfile.
-These follow type
+Beyond pure Environment Variables, you can add additional custom scripts or configurations that you want to bring into the image by adding them to your Dockerfile.

 For example, Any bash scripts you want to run as `sudo` when the image builds can be added as such:

 `RUN echo 'This is a cool feature!'`

 These commands should go after the `FROM` line that pulls down the Airflow image.